dlrxgit/HTML-CSS/README.md

 ## Projects

-1. **BEM Methodology** - 🧩 An example of using the BEM (Block-Element-Modifier) methodology in web development.
+1. **BEM Methodology** - [Project Link](https://github.com/dlrxgit/HTML-CSS/edit/main/BEM) - 🧩 An example of using the BEM (Block-Element-Modifier) methodology in web development.
 Explore this project to understand how to efficiently organize CSS classes using BEM.

 ## How to Use